marisolpalmero/GREEN-bof/BofRequestProposal.md

 - Length of session: 2 hours
 - Conflicts (whole Areas and/or WGs)
    - Chair Conflicts: TBD
-   - Technology Overlap: OPS Area, RTGWG, LSR
+   - Technology Overlap: OPS Area
-   - Key Participant Conflict: MPLS, TVR
+   - Key Participant Conflict: MPLS, TVR, RTGWG, LSR

 ## Information for IAB/IESG
 To allow evaluation of your proposal, please include the following items: